 Regimen is considered appropriate as part of the standard care of patients; meaningfully improves outcomes (survival, quality of life), tolerability or costs compared to alternatives (recommended by the Disease Site Team and national consensus body e.g. pan-Canadian Oncology Drug Review, pCODR).
 Recommendation is based on an appropriately conducted phase III clinical trial relevant to the Canadian context OR (where phase III trials are not feasible) an appropriately sized phase II trial.
 Regimens where one or more drugs are not approved by Health Canada for any indication will be identified under Rationale and Use.

-- For the treatment of metastatic or locally advanced hormone-receptor-positive (ER+ and/or PR+) breast cancer in postmenopausal women, regardless of age, who have disease progression or recurrence following prior anti-estrogen therapy.
+For the treatment of metastatic or locally advanced hormone-receptor-positive (ER+ and/or PR+) breast cancer in postmenopausal women, regardless of age, who have disease progression following prior anti-estrogen therapy

 REPEAT EVERY 28 DAYS

 Until evidence of disease progression or unacceptable toxicity

 Doses should be modified according to the protocol by which the patient is being treated.

 Dosage with toxicity

 Fulvestrant is metabolized primarily in the liver.
 There are no efficacy and safety data in patients with breast cancer and hepatic impairment.
 Decreased clearance (by 2.2 fold) and changes in exposure (↑ 70%) were observed in women with moderate hepatic impairment compared to patients with normal hepatic function.

 Mild to Moderate

 |Use with caution.
 No dose adjustment required.|

 (Child-Pugh Class C)